The ultimate cleaning guide for Sage espresso machines

 - Microfiber cloth

-- Tool for blocked steam stick (Supplied with the machine)
+- Blocked steam wand tool (Included with the machine)

 “Clean me!”